Case History/Chart Review

 - May include both standardized and nonstandardized assessments.

-For more information, see the following ASHA resources:
+For more information, see ASHA’s resource on assessment tools, techniques, and data sources and the following ASHA Practice Portal pages:

 - Identification of

 - communication participation and activity (e.g., difficulty being understood, reduced participation in classroom activities),

 - facilitators (e.g., desire to interact with peers, supportive family and teachers), and

 - barriers (e.g., reluctance to initiate conversation with peers).

 See Process Model for Assessing Speech, Resonance, and Language in Patients With Cleft and Craniofacial Anomalies [PDF] (Vallino-Napoli, 2004) for an example of an assessment decision-making flowchart.
 For audio and video examples of speech and resonance disorders associated with cleft palate, see Vallino et al. (2018).